bitrise-io/devcenter/_articles/en/api/build-trigger.md

 - api
 - triggers
 - git
-summary: 'You can trigger and abort builds with the Bitrise API.
+description: 'You can trigger and abort builds with the Bitrise API.
 Define parameters for the build: for example, branch, tag or git commit to use.
 Custom environment variables can be defined as well.'
 redirect_from: []